 - 1. Verification of income.
-Documentation includes but is not limited to the most recent federal or state tax return records, Forms W-2 or 1099, social security statements, Temporary Assistance for Needy Families (TANF) or Supplemental Nutrition Assistance Program (SNAP) benefit statements, etc. If you are not required to file a tax return, other information sufficient to verify income is required. - 2.
+Documentation includes but is not limited to the most recent federal or state tax return records, Forms W-2 or 1099, social security statements, TANF or SNAP benefit statements, etc. If you are not required to file a tax return, other information sufficient to verify income is required. - 2.
 Verification of residency.
-Current documentation that matches the physical address listed on the application.
-Examples include but are not limited to a tax return, state driver's license, state-issued ID, utility bill, voter registration card, mortgage statement, rental or lease agreement, etc. - 3.
+Documentation that matches the physical address listed on the application.
+Examples include but are not limited to a tax return, state driver's license, stateissued ID, utility bill, voter registration card, mortgage statement, rental or lease agreement, etc. - 3.
 Verification of guardianship.
 Documentation includes but is not limited to recent federal or state tax return records, birth certificates, adoption records, guardianship petitions, etc.